 Amelia Tree Conservancy (ATC) is a diverse coalition of Amelia Island citizens and friends dedicated to preserving our maritime forest canopy—native island trees, understory and the unique environment they create.
+We are an all-volunteer, nonpartisan, community-supported organization.
 Our mission is to:

 - Educate the public and increase awareness regarding the nature and composition of the Amelia Island maritime forest canopy ecosystem and its importance in creating a habitat for humans, birds, animals and plants.

 - Promote community engagement in the preservation and welfare of the Amelia Island canopy.

 The Amelia Island canopy and its habitat play an important role in the life and health of all inhabitants of Amelia Island: humans, plants and animals.
 With the rapid pace of development, we consider this a critical period for saving what remains of our maritime forest canopy, as it is disappearing rapidly.
 We therefore invite everyone to join us in saving trees on Amelia Island.
 Our slogan is “Protecting the canopy that protects us” and we are fighting for “zero canopy loss.”